-You can make crappy, trashed, falling apart furniture look good with paint and a little love.
-This chest of drawers is a prime example and it was the perfect candidate for a coastal style paint makeover.
-When I think of a little cottage on the coast I think of white paint, white shabby chic furniture, white curtains, and open windows.
-The chest is white with layered paint and there is a surprise in the drawers.
+You can make crappy, trashed, falling-apart furniture look good with paint and a little love.
+This chest of drawers is a prime example, and it was the perfect candidate for a coastal-style paint makeover.
+When I think of a little cottage on the coast, I think of white paint, white shabby chic furniture, white curtains, and open windows.
+The chest is white with layered paint, and the drawers have a surprise for you.
 Some of you might call this look shabby chic....and that fits too.

 This is how the chest looked before the makeover.
 I paid $20 for it at a local flea market/antique shop and don’t ask me what I was thinking.
 I like chippy paint but the shabbiness of this piece should have been a warning to me.
 Stay away.

-The chest has been sitting in the workshop for awhile and now that I’m cleaning out the workshop I didn’t have any more excuses for not working on it.
+The chest has been sitting in the workshop for a while, and now that I’m cleaning out the workshop, I didn’t have any more excuses for not working on it.
 I almost had the JTS take it to the garbage dump……but nope, I needed the challenge.
-First thing I did was use the shop vac on it, inside and out.
-Next I cleaned it inside and out with Simple Green.
+The first thing I did was use the shop vac on it, inside and out.
+Next, I cleaned it inside and out with Simple Green.

 The bits of blue look good with the white paint.
 The chest didn't have a single knob when I bought it.
-I found various size and style of wood knobs in my stash and painted them the same color as the chest.
-Then I distressed.
+I found various sizes and styles of wood knobs in my stash and painted them the same color as the chest.
+Then I distressed the painted knobs.

 The mismatched knobs look great.
-I know the chest is still far from perfect but it brings a smile to my face just looking at it.
+I know the chest is still far from perfect, but it makes me smile just looking at it.

 If you like shabby chic check out the project below.....